 Dr. Earl Wright II – Director of Classroom Partnered Research

-Professor Africana Studies, co-founded the Cincinnati Project with Jennifer Malat.
+Professor of Sociology, co-founded the Cincinnati Project with Jennifer Malat.
 He studies the contributions of Blacks to the discipline of sociology and hip hop culture.
 Earl is a past president of the Association of Black Sociologists and Mid-South Sociological Association.
 For more information, please visit Dr. Wright’s faculty page here.

 Farrah Jacquez, Ph.D. – Director of Collaborative Community Research

 Dr. Farrah Jacquez is a licensed clinical psychologist and an Associate Professor in the Psychology Department at the University of Cincinnati.
 Her work primarily focuses on community-partnered research promoting health equity.
 In particular, Dr. Jacquez works with Latino stakeholders in Cincinnati to identify interventions to improve health and healthcare experiences of Latino families.
 She also works with healthcare service providers to investigate maternal stress and infant outcomes.
 For more information, please visit Farrah Jacquez’s faculty page here.